ChrisHandley/LeightonAcademy/_episodes/02-styling.md

 > > Modifying both indepently causes an image to be distorted unless it is a svg.
 > {: .solution}

+We will look at the use of semantic tags later for structuring our HTML document.

 {% include links.md %}